 The house was originally to be used during a late summer shoot but because of scheduling issues—Bobby Cannavale wasn’t available—the shoot was moved to mid January.
-Of note is that, in the film, the scene takes place in the fall or spring but the day it was shot it was freezing cold.
+Of note is that, in the film, the scene takes place in the fall or spring but on the day it was shot it was freezing cold.
 It was so cold that Cannavale had to wear insolating clothes under his pajamas and robe.

 The day before the shoot a crew came in and as the scene was to take place in the 1950s they added or changed the exterior of the house so that it would look as it might have looked in the 1950s.
 This included putting 1950s venetian blinds on the windows, removing guard bars, adding door moldings and replacing plastic garbage cans with the metal ones used in the 1950’s.

-Having seen film shoots before I wasn’t much interested in traveling to the city to watch but my wife was curious to see how a film was made and so arrived the night before with her smart phone ready to take pictures.
+Having seen film shoots before I wasn’t much interested in traveling to the city to watch but my wife was curious.
+She arrived the night before with her smart phone ready to take pictures.
 She also wanted to make sure that the prep crew had everything they needed so things ran smoothly and did everything that she could to help them.

 What follows are photographs taken that day.
 It should be understood that the scene lasted about 3 minutes in real time when the master shot was taken.
-During editing it will in all probability be shortened (it was) and depending on the length and pacing of the finished film might be deleted entirely.
+During editing it will, in all probability, be shortened (it was) and depending on the length and pacing of the finished film might even be deleted entirely.
 (It wasn’t) In the scene De Niro drives up to the house.
 Cannavale walks out, he talks to De Niro through the passenger window.
 He then walks back into the house and comes out and hands De Niro a gun before Niro drives off.